> Manchester Salford Junction Canal Tunnel 📍

 The Manchester and Salford Junction Canal is Manchester's almost forgotten waterway.
 It was built in 1839 to link the River Irwell and the Manchester, Bolton and Bury Canal to the Rochdale Canal.
 The canal was less than a mile long, with 4 locks and a tunnel below the Deansgate area.
 It was built to let boats get between the Irwell and the Rochdale Canal without having to pass through the Bridgewater Canal's Hulme link, the tolls for which were high.

 The canal started with locks one and two, directly off the Irwell close-by the Victoria & Albert Marriott on Water Street.
 See a photo of this entrance on Flickr.
 Back then this area was known as Brunswick Basin and an arm led off the canal, shown on page 20 of Underground Manchester (Keith Warrender, 2007), and mentioned on Castlefield Canal Heritage Walk.
 Boats would wait their turn here to enter the tunnel.

-Spurring off around the Granada building, a shorter lower-level alternative route for the canal is shown on the Pigot 1813 map from Manchester Historical Maps.
+Spurring off around the Granada building, a shorter lower-level alternative route for the canal (proposed by Captain Tucker) is shown on the Pigot 1813 map from Manchester Historical Maps.
 It would have emerged around lock 90 of the Rochdale Canal at Deansgate locks.